 Europeans take linen as the best fabric for sleeping.
 Again, in the case of fashion and design, linen is far better than cotton, though everybody has their perspective.

-Linen and cotton can be used together and enters our lives daily & we don't even know the fact.
+Linen fabric and cotton can be used together and enters our lives daily & we don't even know the fact.
 Do you know the US currency has 75% cotton & 25% linen in it?

 How to Differ Real Linen From The Fake One?

 Some unique nature of linen: It has natural creases & gets softer as the time passes.

 Linen fabric is sturdy and has small globules imperfect dot called "Slub."
 When you touch the material, not only, you notice the slub but also the cold temperature.
 Again, from the look, real linen is even in color, bright, crisp, and no yellowing.